jakewarrenblack/hex-changer/README.md

-# Tiny hex-changer java application
+# Tiny hex-changer javascript application

 * Click the button to get a random colour :)